rethinkpriorities/squigglepy/doc/source/numeric_distributions.rst

 Accuracy is linear in the number of bins but runtime is quadratic, so you typically don't want to use bin counts larger than the default unless you're particularly concerned about accuracy.

+Compared to Monte Carlo, on the example models I tested, ``NumericDistribution`` was consistently faster when running both at the same level of accuracy, with the speed differential ranging from ~10x to ~300x.

 On setting values within bins
 -----------------------------